jtaylor100/jtaylor100.github.io/values.markdown

 : Communicating in a way that's constructive when conflict arises.

 Fairness
-: Giving everybody a chance, not succumbing to prejudice.
+: Giving everybody a chance without succumbing to prejudice.

 Focus
 : Understanding that attempting to solve every problem at once is a great way